gaintopskills/thenowrealmblog/src/content/blog/how-to-get-rid-of-achne-and-breakouts-naturally.md

 meta_title: ""
 description: "Acne and breakouts are caused by more than one factor.
 Discover undelining issues and how to fix them to get rid of acne"
 date: 2022-04-04T05:00:00Z
-image: "/images/essencial-vitamins-and-minerals.webp"
+image: "/images/how-to-get-rid-of-acne-naturally.webp"
 categories: ["Nutrient Deficiencies", "Acne"]
 author: "Sam Wilson"
-tags: ["vitamins", "nutrient deficiencies"]
+tags: ["fix symptoms nutrient deficiencies"]
 draft: false
 ---